 The chance to go out on placement and work in the clinic here on campus has been really valuable - it's a great way to gain hands-on experience.
 I've worked in different areas gaining experience in a lot of the core areas, including musculoskeletal, neuro, cardiovascular and respiratory.
 For my elective placement I worked with patients at Pinderfields Hospital suffering from acute stroke, because this is an area that I'm particularly interested in.

-You will undertake six placements of five weeks duration across a range of clinical areas in years two and three.
+You will undertake 1000 hours of clinical placements in year two and three.
 Prior to commencing placements in year two, there are ‘preparation for practice’ sessions to ensure that students are as well prepared as possible with regard to the expectations of work based learning.
 There is a debrief session back in the University at the end of the placement to support your integration of theory and practice learning.

 Your first placement is ‘formative’, which means it is not credit rated but is marked on a pass/fail basis.
 This placement will give you experience of working in health and care settings and allow you to practice the professional and communication skills required to work in such environments before embarking on credit-rated placements later in the second year.

 Placement locations are sourced for you by the Faculty.
 The variety of placements may entail some degree of travel and/or accommodation costs which is typical of physiotherapy education in the UK.
 However, we expect to be able to source many of our placements in the Bradford/Airedale and Leeds areas.